The lattice of varieties of monoids

 \subsection{Basic sublattices of $\mathbb{MON}$}

 The lattice $\mathbb{MON}$ has several interesting and important sublattices.
 First, $\mathbb{MON}$ is a disjoint union of two big sublattices: the ideal $\mathbb{PER}$ of all periodic varieties and the coideal $\mathbb{OC}$ of all overcommutative varieties.
 The class of all completely regular monoid varieties forms a sublattice $\mathbb{CR}$ in $\mathbb{PER}$.
 In turn, the lattice $\mathbb{CR}$ contains the sublattice $\mathbb{GR}$ of all periodic group varieties.
-The ``antipode'' of $\mathbb{GR}$ and one more sublattice in $\mathbb{PER}$ is the lattice $\mathbb{APER}$ of all \emph{aperiodic} varieties, that is, varieties that do not contain non-trivial groups.
-The intersection of the lattices $\mathbb{CR}$ and $\mathbb{APER}$ coincides with the lattice $\mathbb{BAND}$ of all varieties of band monoids.
+The ``antipode'' of $\mathbb{GR}$ and one more sublattice in $\mathbb{PER}$ is the lattice $\mathbb{APER}$ of all aperiodic varieties that was first introduced in Subsection~\ref{pseudovar}.
+The intersection of the lattices $\mathbb{CR}$ and $\mathbb{APER}$ coincides with the lattice $\mathbb{BAND}$ of all varieties of band monoids, where $\mathbf{BAND}=\var\{x\approx x^2\}$ is the largest element.
 To conclude the list of the main sublattices of the lattice $\mathbb{MON}$, we mention the lattice $\mathbb{COM}$ of all commutative varieties of monoids.
 The sublattices of the lattice $\mathbb{MON}$ mentioned above and their relative location within $\mathbb{MON}$ are shown in Fig.~\ref{map}.